 Select patterns according to your bust measurement, and make adjustments where needed for other measurements.
-However, if your bust is larger in proportion to all other measurements, take your chest measure-ment and compare it to the bust size.
-If the difference is 10 cm (4 inches) or more, buy your pattern one size smaller than the bust measure-ment and enlarge it at the bust.
+However, if your bust is larger in proportion to all other measurements, take your chest measurement and compare it to the bust size.
+If the difference is 10 cm (4 inches) or more, buy your pattern one size smaller than the bust measurement and enlarge it at the bust.

 When choosing a pattern, you must consider your own skills, and the features of the pattern.
 Start with simple shapes which do not rely on complicated fitting for their style.
 Avoid garments which demand difficult-to-handle fabrics and items with intricate openings if you do not have much experience.
-If you progress from straightforward patterns to more complicated ones, you can practise your skills and build up confidence.
+If you progress from straightforward patterns to more complicated ones, you can practice your skills and build up confidence.
 If you choose a difficult pattern before you have mastered simple techniques you will not get good results.